devNjan/olympic-medal-prediction/README.md

-Predicting Olympic Medals
+# Olympic Medals Prediction

-In this project, I used machine learning to predict how many medals a country will win in the Olympics.
-I used historical data to see if we could figure out what factors—like how many athletes a country sends or how many medals they won before—affect the number of medals they win in future Olympic Games.
+# In this project, I used machine learning to predict how many medals a country will win in the upcoming Olympic Games based on historical data.
+The goal was to explore factors that influence Olympic success, such as the number of athletes and a country’s previous performance.
 Objective

-The main goal of this project is to predict how many medals a country will win in the Olympics based on data from previous Games.
-Specifically, I used features like:

-    The number of athletes a country sends to the Olympics The number of medals the country won in the past Other factors like the country’s age and events

-Steps I Followed

-Here’s a breakdown of the steps I took to complete the project:

-    Forming a Hypothesis: I started by thinking about the problem.
-I wondered: Can the number of athletes and past medal wins help predict future success?
-    Finding and Exploring the Data: I worked with the Olympic dataset to gather information and understand what was available to use.
-    Reshaping the Data: Sometimes, the data wasn’t in the format I needed, so I changed it a little to make it easier to use for machine learning.
-    Cleaning the Data: I cleaned the data by handling any missing values or problems in the dataset to make sure it was ready for modeling.
-    Choosing an Error Metric: I decided to use Mean Absolute Error (MAE) to measure how accurate my predictions were.
-    Splitting the Data: I split the data into two parts: one for training the model and one for testing how well the model worked.
-    Training a Model: I used Linear Regression to create the model.
-This is a simple machine learning method that helps us predict a value based on other variables.

-Project Files

-Here are the two main files in the project:

-    machine_learning.ipynb: This is where I built the model, did the data cleaning, and made predictions.
-It’s the main file for the project. data_prep.ipynb: This file is used to get the data ready.
-It takes the original athlete-level data and transforms it into team-level data, which I used for the model.

-Data Sources

-The data for this project comes from the Olympics dataset available on Kaggle.
-There are two main files I worked with:

-    teams.csv: This file contains data about the teams (countries) and their performance in the Olympics. athlete_events.csv: This file has information about individual athletes, which I used to generate the team-level data.

-You can find the dataset on Kaggle here.
-Key Takeaways

-    Important Features: The number of athletes and how many medals a country won in previous Olympics were important for predicting the number of medals they would win.
-    Model Choice: I used Linear Regression for this project because it's simple to understand and easy to work with.
-    Model Accuracy: The model made predictions that were off by about 3.30 medals on average, which means the model is not perfect but still gives a reasonable estimate.
-    Error Analysis: Some countries, like the USA, had a large difference between predicted and actual medal counts, which shows that a more advanced model might perform better for extreme cases.

-Next Steps for Improvement

-There are many ways to make this project better:

-    Use Advanced Models: Models like Decision Trees or Random Forests might give better results for predicting medals.
-    Cross-Validation: I can use cross-validation to check how well my model works on different parts of the data.
-    Add More Features: I could try using other features, like athlete age or events attended, to see if they make the predictions more accurate.
+# The main goal of this project was to:

+    Predict the number of medals a country will win in future Olympic Games.
+    Explore how historical data (such as the number of athletes and past medal counts) relates to a country's Olympic performance.

+# Project Steps

+I followed these key steps to complete the project:

+    Form a Hypothesis: I started by thinking about the problem—whether the number of athletes and past performances could help predict future success.

+    Find and Explore the Data: I worked with an Olympic dataset, analyzing the information available to determine which features might be important for the prediction.

+    Reshape the Data: I needed to transform the raw data into a format that would work better for machine learning.
+This involved processing the athlete-level data to create team-level data.

+    Clean the Data: I cleaned the data by handling missing values and outliers to ensure it was ready for modeling.

+    Pick an Error Metric: To measure how well the model was performing, I chose Mean Absolute Error (MAE), which tells us how far off the predictions were, on average.

+    Split the Data: I divided the dataset into two parts: a training set to train the model and a test set to evaluate its performance.

+    Train a Model: I used a simple Linear Regression model to predict the number of medals.
+Linear Regression was chosen because it's easy to understand and works well with this kind of problem.

+# Project Files

+The project consists of the following files:

+    machine_learning.ipynb: This is the main notebook where the model is built, the data is cleaned, and the predictions are made. data_prep.ipynb: This notebook is used to process and prepare the data.
+It transforms the original athlete-level data into team-level data.

+#Data Sources

+The dataset used in this project comes from historical Olympic Games data.
+The two key datasets are:

+    teams.csv: Contains data about the teams (countries) and their performance in the Olympics. athlete_events.csv: Contains individual athlete-level data, which I used to generate team-level data for the project.

+# Key Insights

+Here are some important takeaways from the project:

+    Key Features: The number of athletes a country sends and its past medal counts were found to be the most important predictors for how many medals a country would win.

+    Model Choice: I used Linear Regression, which is a simple and easy-to-understand machine learning model.
+It works well for predicting continuous values (like the number of medals).

+    Model Performance: The model's predictions were, on average, off by about 3.30 medals, meaning it was fairly accurate but not perfect.

+    Error Analysis: For some countries, like the USA, the model's predictions were significantly off.
+This indicates that the model could be improved for these extreme cases, and more advanced models might perform better.

+# Future Enhancements

+There are several ways to improve this project:

+    Use More Complex Models: Models like Decision Trees or Random Forests could improve prediction accuracy, especially for countries with extreme performance variations.

+    Cross-Validation: Implementing k-fold cross-validation would allow me to test the model on different subsets of the data and check its performance more robustly.

+    Add More Features: I could include more data points, such as the age of athletes, the events attended, or historical performance trends, to make the model even more accurate.

+# Contact Information

+If you have any questions or suggestions about the project, feel free to reach out to me:

+    Debanjan Debnath
+    Email: debanjandebnath05@gmail.com